braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/create.md

 - Your message body exceeds 1600 characters,
 - UCS-2 characters are used, increasing the potential for overflow into another message segment as your message will then be limited to 67 characters per message segment,
 - Your message uses liquid, which may put your message at risk of going over the 1600 character limit.
-You may be able to use the [truncatewords filter](https://help.shopify.com/en/themes/liquid/filters/string-filters#truncatewords) to limit the number of words that your liquid could bring to the message.
+You may be able to use the [truncat words filter](https://help.shopify.com/en/themes/liquid/filters/string-filters#truncatewords) to limit the number of words that your liquid could bring to the message.

 <br>